Azure/iot-identity-service/docs/dev/e2e-tests.md

 export GITHUB_RUN_ID='1000'
 export GITHUB_RUN_NUMBER='1'

 # One of the supported OSes.
-The GH action uses a matrix for every supported OS.
+The GH workflows use a matrix dimension for every supported OS.
 export OS='ubuntu:18.04'

+# The parameter to the script is the name of the test to run.
 ~/src/iot-identity-service/ci/e2e-tests.sh 'manual_symmetric_key'
 ```